0x646e78/debian-grsec-kernel/README.md

-[auraltension](https://github.com/auraltension/debian-grsec-kernel) then picked up the project, and as pull requests upstream have not been responded to, nor has the code been touched in over a year, I woudl consider this repo to be the up-to-date project.
+[auraltension](https://github.com/auraltension/debian-grsec-kernel) then picked up the project, and as pull requests upstream have not been responded to, nor has the code been touched in over a year, I consider this repo to be the up-to-date project.